-- Failure to either pay or deny a claim within a reasonable period of time
+- Failure to pay, or outright deny, a claim within a reasonable period of time

 - Failure to promptly respond to your questions or concerns

-- An attempt to settle a claim for less than a reasonable person would consider fair
+- Attempt to settle a claim for less than a reasonable person would consider fair

 - Unreasonable documentation and/or paperwork requests